-We’ve talked at length about the benefits of a continuous learning approach , and there’s a reason for it—if cyber teams cannot keep pace with evolving adversary techniques and tactics, they won’t know how to stop them from causing mass damage.
+In previous Circadence blogs, we’ve shared the benefits of a continuous learning approach , and there’s a reason for it—if cyber teams cannot keep pace with evolving adversary techniques and tactics, they won’t know how to stop them from causing mass damage.
 Learning basic cyber skills as well as how adversaries are using social engineering to influence election campaigns will help state, local and government election officials be better prepared to identify and respond to cyber attacks on voting systems.

 Unfortunately, there have been documented instances of untrained personnel who have knowingly and unknowingly jeopardized the security of elections thus far.
-Notably, one of the first cryptic signs of cyberespionage came when a Democratic National Committee (DNC) help desk contractor ignored repeated calls from the FBI who were reporting a computer system hack conducted by a Russian group referred to as “the Dukes28.”
-The article notes the contractor “was no expert in cyberattacks,” and couldn’t differentiate the call from a prank call.
+Notably, one of the first cryptic signs of cyberespionage came when a Democratic National Committee (DNC) help desk contractor ignored repeated calls from the FBI who were reporting a cyber threat from a computer system hack conducted by a Russian group referred to as “the Dukes28.”
+The article notes the contractor “was no expert in cyber attacks,” and couldn’t differentiate the call from a prank call.

-It is insufficient to solely analyze the specific cyberattacks from the past few years, but it is still important to see and understand the tactics and vulnerabilities exploited, particularly since voting machines are not upgraded often.
-Two cyberattack groups, Fancy Bear and Cozy Bear are worth investigating further since their methods have been analyzed in detail already.
-From fake personas to deliver stolen emails and documents to journalists, to the group’s use of malware and spear-phishing, adversaries were able to access an operational infrastructure, implant the agent and encrypt communication to silently exfiltrate data remotely.
+It is insufficient to solely analyze the specific cyber attacks from the past few years, but it is still important to see and understand the tactics and vulnerabilities exploited, particularly since electronic voting machines are not upgraded often.
+Two cyber attack groups, Fancy Bear and Cozy Bear are worth investigating further since their methods have been analyzed in detail already.
+From using fake personas to deliver stolen emails and documents to journalists, to the use of malware and spear-phishing, adversaries were able to access an operational infrastructure, implant the agent and encrypt communication to silently exfiltrate data remotely.